Disabled and 'Changing Places' toilets

 In practice anyone who wants to use the Changing Places toilet can do so if they wish.

-Both are alongside standard disabled toilets – one in the public toilet on Lloyd Street, and one on the lower ground floor in Central Library.
+Both are alongside standard disabled toilets – one in the public toilet on Lloyd Street (currently closed during the works to the Town Hall), and one on the lower ground floor in Central Library.

 To use the Changing Places toilets please call 0161 234 3123.